List of Concord Parks

 Rick Seers Neighborhood Park - 3/4 acre, northeast side of Sierra Road between Fox Meadow and Fox Way.
 Neighborhood greenbelt with landscaped pathway.
 Amenities include a picnic area, play equipment and a half basketball court.

 Sun Terrace Park - 2.6 acres at corner of Vancouver Way and Montreal Circle.
 Turfed area for free play and a children's play area with swings, slide and climbing apparatus.

 Willow Pass Community Park - 40 acres north of Willow Pass Road at Olivera Road and Salvio Street.
 A large community center is located near the center of the park.
-Nearby are four lighted and four unlighted tennis courts.
-Willow Pass hosts numerous softball tournaments and league play on six softball fields, four of which are lighted for evening play.
-A batting cage concession operates year round (www.paylessbattingcages.com).
+Willow Pass hosts numerous softball tournaments and league play on six softball fields.
+A batting cage concession operates year round.
+More information at www.paylessbattingcages.com.
 Pixieland, an amusement area at the north end of the park features child-sized rides including a scale model train that runs around the lake and through a tunnel.
-Pixieland has a birthday party area that can be reserved (www.Pixieland.com).

 Ygnacio Valley Park - 9.5 acres at northeast corner of Oak Grove Road and David Avenue.
 This park has ball fields, jogging path, picnic and barbecue facilities (including one reservable group site), a popular children's play area and large expanse of turf for free play.